HalosGhost/pbpst/doc/pbpst.rst

 Note: if neither the :option:`s` or :option:`f` options are passed, :program:`pbpst` will paste the contents of :file:`stdin`.

 -s, --shorten=URL
-    Create a redirect to URL instead of pasting
+    Create a redirect to URL instead of pasting.

 -f, --file=FILE
-    Create a paste from FILE
+    Create a paste from FILE.

 -l, --lexer=LANG
-    Lex paste with LANG
+    Lex paste with LANG.

 -L, --line=LINE
-    Highlight LINE in paste
+    Highlight LINE in paste.

 -p, --private
-    Return a less-guessable Id for paste
+    Return a less-guessable Id for paste.

 -r, --render
-    Render a ReStructuredText or Markdown paste to HTML
+    Render a ReStructuredText or Markdown paste to HTML.

 -v, --vanity=NAME
-    Use NAME as a custom Id
+    Use NAME as a custom Id.

 -#, --progress
-    Show a progress bar for the status of the upload
+    Show a progress bar for the status of the upload.

--h, --help
-    List this help and exit
+-m, --message=STR
+    Store STR as a message with the paste in the local database (helpful for reminding you what the contents of the paste are).

 Remove Options
 --------------

 -u, --uuid=UUID
-    Use UUID as authentication credential
+    Use UUID as authentication credential.

--h, --help
-    List this help and exit

 Update Options
 --------------